burningion/katacoda-tracing-datadog/golang-kubernetes-hands-on/step2.md

 If nothing loads, again, check to make sure all the pods came up with a `kubectl get pods`.
 Once they're all in the `Running` state, you should be able to hit the URL.

+You can ensure your application and all the microservices are running properly by verifying that there are at least the 3 pumps visible by default.
+If there is just one, a piece of your deployment is still not deployed.

 In the editor to the right, you should be able to also navigate to the `k8s-yaml-files` directory, and see your YAML files you've deployed.

 Next, let's take a closer look at our YAML files, and see how we've instrumented our application.